 They’re less transparent about their typical loan terms than some other online lenders.
 They provide an example of an average loan but don’t disclose any limits on either APRs or repayment terms.
 That means borrowers will only be able to get a clear picture of their loan details after applying.

-Before applying to any lender, it’s always best to research their general online reputation first.
+Before applying to any lender, it’s always best to research their general online reputation.
 Take a look at what past customers have to say about their experiences because they’ll give a much more accurate picture of the company than its marketing materials would.

 The easiest place to start is with a quick Google search.
 Unfortunately, even a cursory glance through the first page of results is enough to raise some red flags about Oxford Financial Services.

 One site that turns up is the Broker Complaint Registry.
 They’re a free resource for people to share their negative experiences with lenders, and they have a page dedicated to Oxford Financial that indicates they’re a scam.

-If that’s not enough evidence to scare people off, there are three other mentions of the company being a potential scam on the first page.
+If that’s not enough evidence to scare people off, there are three other mentions of the company being a potential scam.

 Still, it’s always worth checking with the Better Business Bureau.
 They’re one of the most reliable sources for valid customer complaints, and the BBB usually gives its own rating to each business.

 Oxford Financial Services attracts customers with many of the same incentives that other online payday lenders use, like: